guusj/books/Warbreaker_BrandonSanderson.md

 In the distance, she could see the plateau that held the Court of Gods, the most profane place beneath Austre’s colorful eyes.
 Inside its walls, within the God King’s terrible palace, Siri was being held captive, prisoner of Susebron himself.
 Logically, Vivenna understood her father’s decision.
 In raw political terms, Vivenna was more valuable to Idris.
 If war was certain, it made sense to send the less useful daughter as a stalling tactic.
 But it was hard for Vivenna to think of Siri as “less useful.”
 She was gregarious, but she’d also been the one who smiled when others were down.
 She was the one who brought gifts when nobody was expecting them.
 She was infuriating, but also innocent.
 She was Vivenna’s baby sister, and someone had to look out for her.
 The God King would demand an heir.
 That was to have been Vivenna’s duty—her sacrifice for her people.
 She had been prepared and willing.
 It felt _wrong_ for Siri to have to do something so terrible.
 Her father had made his decision; the best one for Idris.
 Vivenna had made her own.
 If there was going to be war, then Vivenna wanted to be ready to get her sister out of the city the moment it got dangerous.
-In fact, Vivenna felt there _had_ to be a way to rescue Siri before the war came—a way of fooling the Hallandrens, making them think that Siri had died.
+In fact, Vivenna felt there _had_ to be a way to rescue Siri before the war came—a way of fooling the Hallandren, making them think that Siri had died.
 Something that would save Vivenna’s sister, yet not further provoke hostilities.
 This wasn’t something her father could condone.
 So she hadn’t told him.
 Better for him to be able to deny involvement if things went wrong.
 Vivenna moved down the street, eyes downcast, careful to not draw attention to herself.
 Getting away from Idris had been surprisingly easy.
 Who would suspect such a brash move from Vivenna—she who had always been perfect?
 Nobody wondered when she’d asked for food and supplies, explaining that she wanted to make emergency kits.
 Nobody questioned when she’d proposed an expedition to the higher reaches to gather important roots, an excuse to disguise the first few weeks of her disappearance.
 Parlin had been easy enough to persuade.
 He trusted her, perhaps too much, and he had intimate knowledge of the paths and trails leading down to Hallandren.
 He’d been as far as the city walls on one scouting trip a year back.
 With his help, she’d been able to recruit a few of his friends—also woodsmen—to protect her and be part of her “expedition.”
 She’d sent the rest of them back earlier that morning.
 They would be of little use in the city, where she had already arranged for other allies to be her protection.
 Parlin’s friends would carry word to her father, who would already have heard of what she’d done.
 Before leaving, she’d arranged for her maid to deliver a letter to him.
 Counting off the days, she realized that her letter would be delivered that very evening.
 She didn’t know what her father’s reaction would be.
 Perhaps he would covertly send soldiers to retrieve her.
 Perhaps he’d leave her be.
-She’d warned him that if she saw Idris soldiers searching for her, she would simply go to the Court of Gods, explain that there had been a mistake, and trade herself for her sister.
+She’d warned him that if she saw Idrian soldiers searching for her, she would simply go to the Court of Gods, explain that there had been a mistake, and trade herself for her sister.
 She sincerely hoped she wouldn’t have to do that.
 The God King was not to be trusted; he might take Vivenna captive and keep Siri, thereby gaining two princesses to provide pleasure instead of one.
 _Don’t think about that_, Vivenna told herself, pulling her shawl closer despite the heat.
 Better to find another way.
 The first step was to find Lemex, her father’s chief spy in Hallandren.
 Vivenna had corresponded with him on several occasions.
 Her father had wanted her to be familiar with his best intelligence agent in T’Telir, and his foresight would work against him.
 Lemex knew Vivenna, and had been told to take orders from her.
 She’d sent the spy a letter—delivered via a messenger with multiple mounts to allow quick delivery—the day she’d left Idris.
 Assuming the message had arrived safely, the spy would meet her in the appointed restaurant.